-- A baccalaureate degree in a field other than professional education from a regionally accredited college or university. - 2.
-An approved program of professional preparation, including supervised student teaching and passing teacher performance
+- A baccalaureate degree in a field other than professional education from a regionally accredited college or university. - An approved program of professional preparation, including supervised student teaching and passing teacher performance

-- Passage of the California Basic Education Skills Test (CBEST), a test of reading comprehension, writing, critical thinking and mathematics skills.
-CSUF is one of the state-approved testing centers for this examination, as well as for other examinations used in the teacher credentialing process. - 4.
-Demonstration of subject matter knowledge appropriate to the specific credential being authorized.
+- The State of California is currently modifying how basic skills competencies are demonstrated (CBEST).
+Please check with the Teacher Education Office (EC 182) for updated information. - Demonstration of subject matter knowledge appropriate to the specific credential being authorized.
 For single subject candidates, this can be achieved either by passing a state-approved subject matter examination, which is the California Subject Examination for Teachers (CSET), or by completing a state-approved subject matter preparation program.
 Multiple subject candidates must demonstrate subject matter competence by passing the Multiple Subjects CSET.
-Mild/Moderate and Moderate/Severe education specialist candidates must demonstrate subject matter competence by passing the Multiple Subjects CSET. - 5.
-Satisfactory completion of at least two semester units of work on the provisions and principles of the U.S. Constitution, or passage of an examination on this area from a regionally accredited college or university, or a B.A./B.S. degree awarded by a CSU campus. - 6.
+Mild/Moderate and Moderate/Severe education specialist candidates must demonstrate subject matter competence.
+Please check with the Admission to Teacher Education (EC 182) or the admissions coordinator for the Department of Special Education for updated information. - Satisfactory completion of at least two semester units of work on the provisions and principles of the U.S. Constitution, or passage of an examination on this area from a regionally accredited college or university, or a B.A./B.S. degree awarded by a CSU campus. - 6.
 Passage of the Reading Instruction Competence Assessment (RICA), a statemandated examination for reading instruction.
 This is required for the Multiple Subject Credential and the Education Specialist Credentials, but not for the Single Subject Credential.

-Overview sessions offered by the College of Education are helpful to those students who are ready to apply to a credential program.
-Schedules for these sessions are available in

-Education Classroom 190 or on the hotline at (714) 278-3412.
-(Listen for overview promptings.)
+Overview sessions offered by the College of Education are helpful to those students who are interested in applying to a credential program.
+Schedules for these sessions are available in Education Classroom 190 or on the hotline at (714) 278-3412 (listen for overview promptings).
 Overview schedules are also on the College website.